 Here are a couple of things I learned from this experience.
 Some slight modifications would have enhanced this inside sales reps effectiveness making the experience more effective for both of us:

-Own The Sales Call
+Tip One: Own The Sales Call

 Bob said he called me because his marketing team had passed him my information.
 While I appreciated Bob’s forthrightness, he didn’t reinforce the feeling that he was genuinely interested in me or my challenges.
 I didn’t need to know that his marketing team had handed me off to him like a relay race baton.
 And I certainly didn’t need to feel unimportant simply because I hit a trigger in his sales and marketing process.
 By focusing on the details of how he obtained my information, Bob revealed that he was just another step in their sales and marketing process.
 And I was nothing more than a commodity.